How to Prepare a Job Offer Letter for a TN Visa

 The "graphic designer" profession, on the other hand, must be a position requiring either a Baccalaureate/Licenciatura Degree or a Post-Secondary Diploma or Certificate and three years of experience.

 U.S. immigration officials will be checking your offered position against this list.
-Your employer can help greatly by identifying which specific listed profession your job matches and describing, in detail, why the duties of your job line up with that profession.
-Your employer should list and break down the duties of the job and explain, in clear, layman's terms, how those duties are typical of the specific profession.
-One resource to find standard job descriptions for various occupations is the Department of Labor's O*Net Online database.
+Your U.S. employer can help greatly by identifying which specific listed profession your job matches and then describing, in detail, what the duties of your job are and why they line up with that profession.
+Your employer should list and break down the duties of the job and explain, in clear, layperson's terms, how those duties are typical of the specific profession.

 How Long Will Your Job in the U.S. Last?